Skip to main content

 Appearance

-The smalltooth sawfish is a cartilaginous fish that belongs to the Subclass Elasmobranchii, which also includes all sharks and rays.
+The smalltooth sawfish is a cartilaginous fish that belongs to the Subclass Elasmobranchii, which also includes all others rays and sharks.
 This dorsally tannish-brown fish can reach a total length of up to 18 feet (5.5 meters) including the saw (Bigelow and Schroeder 1953).
 The species’ common and scientific names are derived from its long, flattened, toothed rostrum (nose or beak structure) that extends outward from its flattened head.
-The rostrum resembles a saw because it has 24–32 unpaired saw teeth on each side.
+The rostrum resembles a saw because it has 21-30 unpaired saw teeth on each side.
 Rostral teeth that are lost will not grow back; however, chipped teeth will continue to grow as long as the base is intact (Slaughter and Springer 1968).
 The mouth teeth are small and flat like other rays.
-The smalltooth sawfish is considered a type of ray, in part because the gill slits are located on the bottom of the body and the pectoral fins are attached to the head.
+The smalltooth sawfish is a type of ray, in part because the gill slits are on the bottom of the body and the pectoral fins are attached to the head.

 Behavior

-Pregnant females give birth in estuarine nursery areas primarily during April and May (Poulakis et al. 2011).
-Fertilization is internal and up to 20 embryos mature inside the mother with no placental connection.
-The reproductive cycle length of the smalltooth sawfish is not known.
-Smalltooth sawfish are born with fully-calcified rostral teeth that are covered by a protective sheath, which prevents the mother from being injured during birth.
-The sheath disappears and exposes the rostral teeth after about two weeks (Poulakis et al. 2011).
-Sexual maturity is reached at about four to five years of age for males; it takes longer for females but the rate is not exactly known (Simpfendorfer et al. 2008).
+Females give birth in estuarine nursery areas primarily during April and May (Poulakis et al. 2011).
+Fertilization is internal and 7-14 embryos mature inside the mother with no placental connection (Brame et al. 2019).
+The female reproductive cycle is every other year and males mate every year.
+Smalltooth sawfish are born with fully calcified rostral teeth that are covered by a skin-like protective sheath (Poulakis et al. 2024), which prevents injuries to siblings and the mother.
+The sheath begins disappearing after birth and is gone after about four days.
+Males take seven years to mature; females mature after eight years (Kroetz et al. 2025).

 Habitat